-Many children will experiences some difficulties at school.
-If this is with their learning, often a little extra support will address the problem, sometimes more support is required or a referral to a specialist such as the educational Psychologist to provide some advice.
+Many children will experience some difficulties at school.
+If this is with their learning, often a little extra support will address the issue.
+Sometimes more support is required or a referral to a specialist service such as Literacy Support, to provide some advice.

-Increasingly we are seeing an increase in emotional literacy and mental health issues which can have a profound effect on a child's well-being, engagement, achievement and progress at school.
+We are seeing an increasing amount of emotional literacy and mental health issues which can have a profound effect on a child's well-being, engagement, achievement and progress at school.
 We try to provide support for children experiencing these difficulties, often someone to talk to is enough, but the involvement of a service such as CYPS, (children and young people's service), Primary Mental Health or School Health may be necessary.